Steps to Creating a Successful Volunteer Ministry

 Using RealmⓇ, you can achieve understanding, commitment, and awareness with your volunteers.
 Volunteer management gives your group leaders the ability to communicate in multiple ways with their volunteers.
 This both helps volunteers understand how they can serve as well as enhance their commitment by ensuring they feel involved and connected even when they are not serving.
 With volunteer management, your group leaders can use teams and roles to see who’s currently serving, who’s served in the past, and who hasn’t served.

 Recruiting and managing volunteers is easier when you can provide more information so people understand the importance and value of volunteering.
-Sharing your goals and mission as a church strengthens member’s commitment to fulfilling them.
-Finally, offering opportunities for serving teams and roles while encouraging members to update their skills and interests helps increase awareness about the ways people can contribute to your ministry.
+Sharing your goals and mission as a church strengthens members’ commitment to fulfilling them.
+Finally, offering opportunities to serve teams and roles while encouraging members to update their skills and interests helps increase awareness about how people can contribute to your ministry.